TLT Stock and Bond ETFs: What Are They and How to Trade Them?

 You can see the blue line above the red line in the encircled area.
 That let me know it was time to start buying call options in TLT.
 You can clearly see where my stop loss and target area were.

 If you look at the chart, it was a bit of a bumpy ride.
 Nonetheless, I was able to lock in some big profits in TLT.
-If you have the right game plan, focus on macroeconomic variables, the money pattern, and understand options… it’s not crazy to see profits like this:
+If you have the right game plan, focus on macroeconomic variables and the money pattern, and understand your options, it’s not crazy to see profits like this:

-TLT could be a great vehicle to gain exposure to the bond market if you know what to look for.
-Some things to take note of:
+TLT stock could be a great vehicle to gain exposure to the bond market if you know how to do it right.
+When continuing your journey to learn how to trade TLT stock, keep these key points in mind:

 - Politics, economics, and credit ratings can move TLT.